About

 photo_2017-02-07_17-24-50

-My own research interests stem back to my time studying architecture at the University of Nottingham when, unexpectedly, the opportunity was offered for me to also study planning at Masters level.
-I jumped at the chance, discovered urban design, and have never looked back.
+My own research interests stem back to my time studying architecture at the University of Nottingham when, unexpectedly, the opportunity arose to also study planning at Masters level.
+I jumped at the chance, discovered urban design, and never looked back.

-Screenshot 2021-02-23 at 17.41.29When, two years later, that project finished, I was fortunate to return to the University of Nottingham were I secured a job as a lecturer.
+Screenshot 2021-02-23 at 17.41.29When, two years later, that project finished, I was fortunate to return to the University of Nottingham as a lecturer.
 It was there that I conceived my best known book, Public Places Urban Spaces: The Dimensions of Urban Design.
-Faced with a new class in urban design theory to teach and an absence of a suitable text book, I decided to write my own.
-Later I was joined in that endeavour by my great friend and colleague, the late Dr Steve Tiesdell.
-T he book is now in its third edition.
+Faced with teaching a class in urban design theory and not finding a suitable text book, I decided to write my own.
+My great friend and colleague, the late Dr Steve Tiesdell, contributed hugely to the first two editions of that book which is now in its third edition.

 Three years after joining Nottingham, the University (in its wisdom) decided to close the programme on which I was teaching.
 This spurred me into applying for a lectureship at University College London (UCL).
 I joined UCL in 1998 and, again, never looked back.
 UCL is an immensely rich and rewarding place to work for someone interested in the built environment, and here my research interests and work have burgeoned.